zohar-yzgiaev/TaskFly/README.md

 # 🚀 TaskFly - The Fun Job Scheduler Daemon

-No more struggling with cryptic cron syntax or limited job control.
-TaskFly lets you schedule tasks according to their urgency level, represented by fun emojis!
-Experience the power and flexibility of a robust job scheduler with the simplicity and user-friendliness of emojis.
+Experience a whole new way of scheduling tasks with TaskFly.
+Representing tasks' urgency with emojis, TaskFly not only makes job scheduling fun but also intuitive and user-friendly.
+Now with an added ability to schedule tasks over HTTP, TaskFly broadens its accessibility to other languages and systems.

 ## 🤔 What is TaskFly?

-TaskFly is a daemon designed to make task scheduling easy, flexible, and fun.
-Instead of grappling with complex scheduling syntax, you simply assign your tasks an urgency level using one of four emojis.
-TaskFly takes care of the rest, ensuring your tasks are executed at the right time based on their urgency, all while providing robust control and monitoring capabilities.
+TaskFly is a daemon designed to schedule tasks according to their urgency level, symbolized by one of four emojis.
+It simplifies the task scheduling experience while ensuring tasks are carried out at the right time based on their urgency.
+With an HTTP interface for easy integration with your existing services, TaskFly also provides advanced control and monitoring capabilities for your scheduled tasks.

 Here are the available urgency levels: